V4Fire/Client/src/components/form/b-checkbox/README.md

     - [X]
 ```

-When you click a parent checkbox, all children will be checked or unchecked.
+When you click on a parent checkbox, all child elements will be checked or unchecked.
-When you click a child, the parent checkbox will be
+When you click on a child checkbox, the parent checkbox will be
   * checked as `'indeterminate'` - if not all checkboxes with the same `name` are checked;
   * unchecked - if all checkboxes with the same `name` are checked.